msorre2/eighteen-months-to-code-competence/README.md

 ##Detailed Curriculum:

-###Month #1: May - Introduction to Web Dev and The Structure of Web Pages
+###Month #0 - Introduction to Web Dev and The Structure of Web Pages
 ####HTML, CSS, Bootstrap and jQuery
   Read the following books:
   * _[The Pragmatic Programmer](https://pragprog.com/book/tpp/the-pragmatic-programmer)_